-This is Part 13 of the Logo Design Round-Up series.
-This ongoing series showcases a collection of logos and brand marks, self submitted by a bunch of freelance designers and creative folk in many creative areas.
-These designers use the logos to sell, promote, brand and market their various skills.
+This is Part 13 of the Logo Design Round-Up series, ongoing collection of logos and brand marks, self submitted by a bunch of freelance designers, in many creative areas.

 If you want to be part of this logo design series, then details can be found at the bottom of this post.

 This is not a competition, it’s not a best of, it’s not a who has the best logo, it’s not a collection of logos that I have chosen.
 They are logos supplied by those that wanted to be part of this post.
 And a huge thank you to everyone who has submitted.

 This series will go on indefinitely, all the time there are designers prepared to submit their logo designs.
 If you have submitted recently, but your logo is not included in this post, don’t worry, it will be in the next one.
 I keep each post limited to around 12 logos per post, on a first come first served type of basis.

 The logo submissions are displayed in alphabetical order, so no favoritism on my part here. :)